I, Carumbus: Marketing

 Promotional posters for the episode were released on September 30, 2020.
 Also on 2020, Fox released eight promotional pictures from the episode.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.51 million viewers.

 Critical response

 Tony Sokol with Den of Geek said, "It is one of the many episodes which will get funnier on repeated viewings.
 It won't produce more laughs, but the references will seem more clever.
 There is a little too much respect and consideration for history's follies than the majority of episodes like this" and he gave the episode 3 and half out of 5 stars.

+Jesse Bereta of Bubbleblabber gave the episode a 9 out of 10.
+He called the episode "ambitious, impressive, and entertaining."
+He thought the show was able to successfully reimagine Springfield as the Roman Empire, and several viewings would be required to catch all the jokes.

+Awards and nominations

+Writer Cesar Mazariegos was nominated for a Writers Guild of America Award for Television: Animation for this episode at the 73rd Writers Guild of America Awards.